 JFM IS MAKING CHANGES TO GRANT PAYMENT PROCESS FOR EASE OF CHARITABLE ORGANIZATIONS

 Recently, we adopted a fundamental change to the granting process at the JFM, shifting to trust-based philanthropy.
-This change aligns with how numerous foundations are operating, evolving with the needs of our respective communities.
+This change is in line with how numerous foundations are operating, evolving with the needs of our respective communities.